-You can obtain more information by visiting the website http://www.allaboutcookies.org/.
-To obtain more details on advertising cookies and on how to manage them, visit http://youronlinechoices.eu (in the EU) or http://aboutads.info (in the US).
+You can obtain more information by visiting the website http://www.allaboutcookies.org/es/.
+To obtain more details on advertising cookies and how to manage them, visit http://youronlinechoices.eu (in the EU) or http://aboutads.info (in the USA).

 The types of cookies we use

-We use “analytical cookies” which, along with the information from the host server, supply us with information related to the number of visits to our website and the sections with more visits.
+We use “analytical cookies” which, along with the information from the host server.
+These supply us with information related to the number of visits to our website and the sections with more visits.
 If you are on our website, the cookies will register the session and references.

-Our cookies are analytical because they allow us to monitor and analyze the behavior of the users of the website to which the cookies are linked; this information is used to measure the activity on the websites and to develop the navigation profiles of the users.
-Some of them are necessary and without them, the website or some of its sections or content could not be displayed.
+Our cookies are analytical because they allow us to monitor and analyse the behaviour of the website users to which the cookies are linked.
+This information is used to measure the activity on the websites and to develop the navigation profiles of the users.
+Some of them are essential, and without them the website or some of its sections or content could not be displayed.
 Others are functional.

 These cookies collect information about the use of web visitors, for example, pages viewed, loading errors, etc. This information is generic and anonymous, and does not include personal data, nor does it collect information that identifies visitors.
 The ultimate objective is to improve the operation of the website.